ErpNetDocs/tech/modules/logistics/inventory/receipt-and-issue-balance-validation-in-store-transfers.md

-# Receipt and Issue balance validation in Store transfers
+# Receipt and Issue Balance Validation in Store Transfers

-The current article describes the validation if the **receipt** does not exceed the** issue** in the product transfer.
+The current article describes the validation if the **receipt** does not exceed the **issue** in the product transfer.
 In this case a transfer may be any of the following actions:

 - moving a product from one store to another store by a Store Transfer;
 - products production (that it is considered that the materials are issued and transferred as a new product into another store);